comododragon/linaii/README.md

 	* Equivalent to ```uint32_t A[1024];```
 	* All arrays of the kernel must be declared here;
 * ```unrolling,mvp,0,1,4,4```
 	* Set unroll.
-The arguments are the kernel name, the top-level loop ID (starts from 0), the loop level (1 is the top-level), the loop header line number and the unroll factor;
+The arguments are the kernel name, the top-level loop ID (starts from 0), the loop depth (1 is the top-level), the loop header line number and the unroll factor;
 	* Equivalent to ```#pragma HLS unroll factor=4```
 * ```pipeline,mvp,0,2```
 	* Set pipeline.
-The arguments are the kernel name, the top-level loop ID and the loop level;
+The arguments are the kernel name, the top-level loop ID and the loop depth;
 	* Equivalent to ```#pragma HLS pipeline```
 * ```partition,block,A,4096,4,8```
 	* Set array partitioning.
 The arguments are the partitioning type, the array name, total size in bytes, word size in bytes and partition factor;